DanielFLopez1620/learning_ros2/ma01_docker_and_ros/docker_guide.md

 - [Flatboat](https://github.com/JuanCSUCoder/FlatBoatProject) : A tool for integrating Docker, Kubernetes and DevContainers into the ROS / ROS 2 workflow.

 - [RobotEn](https://github.com/JuanCSUCoder/RobotEn) : Docker and devcontainer environments for your ROS / ROS 2 projects.

+# More usage cases of Docker:

+We have presented different ideas on Docker with Cli tools and Dockerfile, now it is time to present some usage cases of them, they can be:

+- **Prototyping:** Set up a container to test a service or idea we want to implement.
+- **Collaboration and distribution:** You can share your images with others to develop on the same terms and avoid dependencies issues or the "do not work on my machine" problem.
+- **Continious Integration ([CI](https://aws.amazon.com/devops/continuous-integration/)):** Merging changes into a central repository where tests are running automatically (automated builds) in order to check the quality and security of the code.
+- **Continious Delivery ([CD](https://continuousdelivery.com/)):** To introduce changes (new feaures, configuration and changes) into production safely and quickly in a sustainable way.
+- **Platform-as-a-Service ([PaaS](https://cloud.google.com/learn/what-is-paas?hl=es)):** For example, with tools like [OpenShift](https://www.redhat.com/es/technologies/cloud-computing/openshift), [CoreOs(https://www.redhat.com/es/technologies/cloud-computing/openshift/what-was-coreos)], [Atomic.io](https://atomic.io/) or [OKD](https://okd.io/).

+## Testing with Docker: